fictorial/redis-node-client/README.md

 A potential upside to this slightly awkward requirement is that you can enjoy the benefits of pipelining many Redis queries in a non-blocking way.
 Redis returns replies for requests in the order received.

+See the tests/test.js file as a good example of this.

 ## Status